goodekat/LIME-diagnostics-paper/README.md

 The data used in the paper for the bullet comparison examples is described below.

-`bullet-train`: A dataset with 83436 rows and 14 columns that contains comparison features from the Hamby 173 and 252 sets (XXX reference XXX).
+`bullet-train`: A dataset with 84255 rows and 14 columns that contains comparison features from the Hamby 173 and 252 sets (XXX reference XXX).
-XXX Additional information about the number of comparisons.XXX See XXX for additional information on the data.
-The variables in the data are as
-follows:
+This dataset is created using the data available XXX, which contains XXX (add more info about the comparisons).
+The only changes made to the data from XXX were to remove any lands with tank rash, select only variables of use for the paper, add a case variable, rename `same_source` as `samesource`, and attach the random forest scores associated with the comparisons.
+The variables in the data are as follows:

   - case = ID number associated with the bullet-land signature comparison